Matariki set to glow from Wairarapa to Wairoa.

 Te Rangi Huata – Events and Promotions Manager

-Ngāti Kahungunu Iwi is ready to kick start their 21st annual Matariki celebrations across their tribal region from Wairarapa to Wairoa and all major centres between.
+Ngāti Kahungunu Iwi is pleased with the 21st annual Matariki celebrations that have taken place so far across their tribal region from Wairarapa to Wairoa and all major centres between.
 “The growth has been amazing,” says Te Rangi Huata event manager for Ngāti Kahungunu Iwi Inc. “We hosted our first Matariki in Hastings CBD in 2000 expecting a handful of friends and hundreds turned up.
 Our mantra has been ‘families having fun together, with food, festivity and fireworks.”

 Te Rangi says the festival aims to revive the Māori tradition of marking the passage of time at the appearance of the Matariki star cluster on the eastern horizon at dawn.
 This signals a celebration to give thanks for the harvest and to remember loved ones lost all within a modern context.